 Make Minor Changes First

-Major redesigns take a long time, but there are many small things you can change to help improve the overall product experience without needing to redesign the entire product, including changing the copy, changing the sequence of steps or adding more descriptive feedback.
-Over time, these small changes will add up and produce substantial results.
+Major redesigns take a long time, but there are many small things you can change to improve the product experience without a full redesign, including:

 Test-Observe-Adjust